 Keep areas weed-free but cultivate shallowly as to not disturb shallow squash roots.

-Both summer and winter squash have separate male and female flowers on the same plant ("monoecious").
-Bees are needed to transfer pollen from the male flower to the female flower, which produces the fruit.
-Male flowers appear earlier in the season than female flowers, in theory to attract bees to the area, so don't be alarmed if the first flowers do not produce fruit.
+Both summer and winter squash have pollen-producing ("male") and fruit-producing ('female") flowers on the same plant ("monoecious").
+Bees are needed to transfer pollen from the pollen-producing flowers to the fruit-producing flowers to produce fruit.
+Pollen-producing flowers appear earlier in the season than fruit-producing flowers, in theory to attract bees to the area, so don't be alarmed if the first flowers do not produce fruit.
 Squash, as a native, has co-evolved with native "squash" bees.
-Squash bees are ground nesting and you can create habitat for them by leaving a weed-free dirt patch open and unmulched.
+Squash bees are nest in the ground and you can create habitat for them by leaving a weed-free soil patch open and unmulched.
 Native squash bees are active earlier in the morning than the European honeybees and are also superior pollinators.
 Squash bees are focused on collecting pollen from all the flowers on the squash plants vs. the honeybee, which will collect pollen from many plants and may go to a few squash flowers and be distracted by another flowering species.
-Because squash bees are focused on squash, they ensure more female flowers are pollinated completely, resulting in more and better-shaped fruit.
+Because squash bees are focused on squash, they ensure more fruit-producing flowers are pollinated completely, resulting in more and better-shaped fruit.

 If you're not seeing any bees, sow bee-attracting flowers that bloom in early summer, like borage or alyssum, near squash plants.
 If bees continue to be few and far between, hand pollinating may be necessary.
-Use a paintbrush or remove one male flower and press it into female flowers (one male flower can be used on up to 10 female flowers).
+Use a paintbrush or remove one pollen-producing flower and press it into fruit-producing flowers (one pollen-producing flower can be used on up to 10 fruit-producing flowers).

 Since squash are so dependent on bees, take extra precaution in applying any pesticides (organic or otherwise).
 Do not apply pesticides to flowers and apply very early in the morning or late in the evening when bees are less active; if you have native squash bees, evening may be best.

-Look for male, non-fruit producing flowers (female flowers have a swollen mini-squash at the base of the flower and flowers are on shorter stems) and harvest just before use.
+Look for pollen-producing, non-fruit producing flowers (fruit-producing flowers have a swollen mini-squash at the base of the flower and flowers are on shorter stems) and harvest just before use.

 Harvest frequently to increase yield; squash seem to get monstrous overnight.
 While edible at almost any size, seeds are less developed in young fruit, therefore more tender.
 Using a knife or clippers, cut squash off including some of the stem.
 By including stem, the fruit is sealed and less likely to mold or dry out.